 “That’s where I learned the basics of production,” she says.
 “How did I move on from there?
 Fate.
 Luck.
 Both probably.
 I knew someone who was working with Ken Burns on the Civil War project.
-She wanted to quit, but didn’t want to leave him in the lurch.
-So she introduced me to him, told him she was leaving and said “but look, here’s someone to take my place.”
+She wanted to quit but didn’t want to leave him in the lurch.
+So she introduced me to him, told him she was leaving and said. “but look, here’s someone to take my place.”
 Ken was in the middle of the project.
-He didn’t have time to go looking for someone else, so he hired me as associate producer.”
+He didn’t have time to go looking for someone else, so he hired me as an associate producer.”

-Luck may have played a part in her first collaboration with Ken Burns, but talent earned her the co-producer’s slot on Baseball.
+Luck may have played a part in her first collaboration with Ken Burns, but talent earned her the co-producers slot on Baseball.
 Tapping into her extraordinarily high energy level, she worked flat-out for the duration of the project.
 She supervised a million details.
 She viewed hundreds of hours of film over and over again throughout the seemingly endless editing process.

 In the middle of the project, Lynn became pregnant.
 She continued working throughout her pregnancy.
 After giving birth to Eliza, she took four months leave.

 Her personal choices made the transition from new mother to film producer less stressful.
 Rather than give Eliza over to caretakers, Lynn chose to bring the little one to work with her.
 Eliza made a delightful addition to the Baseball staff.
-If early environment is any indicator of future development, look for Eliza among the next generation of filmdom’s luminaries.
+If early environment is an indicator of future development, look for Eliza among the next generation of filmdom’s luminaries.